-For data stored in a database, we can use the encryption functionality built into the database.
-For example, our Postgres integration supports SSL-encrypted connections.
+For data replicated from a database, we can use the encryption functionality built into the database, or an SSH tunnel.

 Before your data is loaded into your data warehouse, it passes through Stitch’s secure infrastructure.
 This is a closed network protected by multi-factor authentication and accessible only to qualified members of our engineering team.
 On rare occasions, our engineers may need to read or move the data while it is in our infrastructure to debug or resolve an operational issue.

 When this happens, your data will never leave our infrastructure.
 All members of our team - not just our engineers - have signed non-disclosure agreements.
 We’re committed to ensuring your data remains private.

 As for your data warehouse, we will never access it without your explicit permission.
 We’ll ask every time it’s required to troubleshoot an issue and we’ll be sure to notify you when we’re doing it.
 No one likes surprises, least of all when it comes to their private data.

 The access we need to successfully pull your data from a SaaS integration depends entirely on the vendor’s API and permission structure.
 In some cases, we only need read-only access to pull all the data required - in others, we need what amounts to full access.

 Regardless of the level of permissions we need for an integration, we will only ever read your data.

 Protocols & Recommendations